 The fundraising for this started in July 2017, when a concert was performed in aid of Nagarhope by Elvis and the Way it Was Orchestra, in Westmanstown Garda Club.
 A massive thanks to Kevin Doyle and his team for what was a wonderful evening of song and showmanship.

-In January 2018, Doc, Alan McGuinness from Sallins, Kildare, Arjun Thatal and Arjun Magar, both Nepali, are attempting to cycle across Nepal, also to raise money for the primary block.
-The cycle itself consists of a 1170 km cycle over 20 days.
-A follow up SPIN cycle event in Ireland, on February 10th 2018, will take place in Super Valu, Lucan, and will see a big team of volunteers aiming to cover the 1170km milestone in ONE Day through taking turns on numerous fixed cycles.
-See events page for more details on CYCLE events.
+In January 2018, Doc, Alan McGuinness from Sallins, Kildare, Arjun Thatal and Arjun Magar, both Nepali, cycled across Nepal, also to raise money for the primary block.
+The cycle consisted of a 1170 km cycle over 20 days.
+A follow up SPIN cycle event in Ireland, on February 10th 2018, took place in Super Valu, Lucan, and saw a big team of volunteers cover the 1170km milestone in ONE Day through taking turns on numerous fixed cycles.
+See events page for more details on the CYCLE events.